pandastrike/haiku9/README.md

 # it match.
 Haiku9 also uses MD5 hashes to make sure existing bucket files
 # are current.
 source: build

-# Optional.
-The name of the AWS profile that Haiku will look for in your credentials file.
-This will default to "default" if omitted.
-profile: panda

 # The root domain for your site.
 domain: pandastrike.com